-It varies from the lender to lender.
-Santander has different requirements from Birmingham Midshires.
-If you call us we can check via the appropriate bank.
-If you lender is happy to lend one our lawyers can assist as they are accustomed to dealing with flying freeholds in Penn and Ettingshall.
+It depends who your proposed lender is.
+Bank of Scotland has different requirements from Halifax.
+If you call us we can investigate further via the relevant lender.
+If you lender is happy to lend one our lawyers can help as they are accustomed to dealing with flying freeholds in Penn and Ettingshall.
 Conveyancing will be smoother if you use a solicitor in Penn and Ettingshall especially if they regularly deal with such properties in Penn and Ettingshall.